tronglongphung/manga-scraper/README.md

 - Links to the deployed application and the GitHub repository.
 Use the [Guide to Deploy with Heroku and MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas) on The Full-Stack Blog if you need a reminder on how to deploy to Heroku.

-## Grading Requirements

-This project is graded based on the following criteria:

 ### Technical Acceptance Criteria: 25%

 - Satisfies the following code requirements: